CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/BattlemapCombat.md

 Characters with higher RFX are quicker to plan and act in combat.
 While lower RFX characters are deciding what to do, high RFX characters are already in motion.
 For each positive/negative level in the RFX, the character gains/loses movement speed.

 RFX speed can be used to resolve circumstances when it is unclear which opponent moved first or closed some distance.
-RFX Bonus speed is used first on a characters turn, with lower RFX character considered to have not moved/acted yet.
+RFX Speed is used first on a characters turn, with lower RFX character considered to have not moved/acted yet.
 This rule take inspiration from the gun vs knife debate at close distances, where it is argued that within a certain distance a quick knife wielder might be able to close the distance before the shooter could get accurate shots on target.
 The ensuing ranged versus melee combat roll would be disadvantageous for the ranged combatant as the are in melee reach.

 #### Example 1